ZhengdongWang/zhengdongwang.com/productivity.md

 ## But also work less hard and slow down

+{{ deming }}

+> Have fun with your friends.
+Go to the beach together at midnight, light a bonfire and talk about ideas.
+Camp and hike together.
+Share life stories.
+Bake cookies and watch movies in your living room under a fort like the ones you constructed as a kid.
+Build robots together, do chemistry experiments at home.
+Living with a great group can be truly exceptional.

-{{ altman_productivity }}
+{{ van_der_poel }}

-> Don’t neglect your family and friends for the sake of productivity—that’s a very stupid tradeoff (and very likely a net productivity loss, because you’ll be less happy).
-Don’t neglect doing things you love or that clear your head either.
+> Creating meaning and value in life outside of the speed skating oval helped me get through tough training periods.
+When the training wasn’t going great, perhaps something else in life did and that cheered me up.
+Later on, when I became more successful and there was a media hype around me, the normal part of my life helped me keep myself grounded.
+I knew who I was and I was not just a speed skater.
+Today I’m very happy for all the friends I’ve made on all of those two rest days.
+Most of these friends are not speed skaters and to me they shed light upon my life from a new perspective.
+For that I am very thankful.
+I believe that it was the value I created outside of the sport, and not the success within it, that made it worthwhile to live in this manner; to face the horrific fact that only one of us will win the competition and all the others will lose; that injury or sickness can sabotage four years of work.
+It was not my success that justified my sacrifices, it was my friends, and I owed it to them to try to live up to my full potential.

 {{ nielsen }}

 > You also need to have the rest of your life in order to be an effective researcher.
 Make sure you’re fit.
 Look after your health.
 Spend high quality time with your family.
 Have fun.
 These things require a lot of thought and effort to get right.
 If you don’t get them right, not only will your life as a whole be less good, your research will suffer.

+{{ altman_productivity }}

+> Don’t neglect your family and friends for the sake of productivity—that’s a very stupid tradeoff (and very likely a net productivity loss, because you’ll be less happy).
+Don’t neglect doing things you love or that clear your head either.

 {{ burkeman }}